 First, the billable hour model remains an inhibitor for non-linear growth.
 Still ‘a necessary evil’ for many law firms, it serves as the foundation of their financial structure.
 When revenue is directly linked to time spent on an activity, it is difficult to incentivize investment in time-saving technologies, however productization can break the innovation barrier as its economic fruits become increasingly apparent.

 Second, technological advancement is required to make productization feasible without substantial IT costs.
 Templated documents are a starting point, but offer only a glimpse of the true solution.
-Technology such as BRYTER’s no-code service automation platform enables lawyers to model their legal knowledge into the software itself, the 21st century version of the plow and the irrigation system that make productization truly viable.
+Technology such as BRYTER no-code compliance process automation enables lawyers to model their legal knowledge into the software itself, the 21st century version of the plow and the irrigation system that make productization truly viable.

 Finally, while our ancestors could always opt to stop eating a fruit that was hard to domesticate, lawyers do not have this option.
 Some legal services have very individualized components that will never be repeated.
-An important part of the challenge at hand is determining which use cases can be turned into productized services.
+An important part of the challenge at hand is determining which use cases can be turned into productized services by using no-code.

 When considering the service automation landscape described above, we distinguish low-to-high productization potential based on the complexity of reasoning and the frequency of requests.
 The borders around the grey zones will continue to move, just as the borders of empires built from farming societies fluctuated before.